My Holo Love

 My Holo Love is a 2020 South Korean television series starring Yoon Hyun-min and Ko Sung-hee.
 It was released on Netflix on February 7, 2020.

 Synopsis

 Because of her face blindness disorder, Han So-yeon decided to live a reclusive life.
-This changes when she starts using the AI program Holo whose appearance is the same as the developer, Go Nan-do.
+This changes when she starts using the AI program Holo whose appearance is the same as the developer, Ko Nan-do.
 The latter slowly falls in love with So-yeon but his cold personality, which contrasts with Holo's, isn't in his favor.